 If even one Jharkhandi is uprooted due to CAA, won't implement it: Hemant Soren

-JMM working president Hemant Soren, who is set to be the chief minister of Jharkhand, on Tuesday said he will go through the details of the citizenship law and if even one person from his state is uprooted due to the amended legislation, then it will not be implemented.
+Jharkhand chief minister-designate Hemant Soren on Tuesday said he will go through the details of the citizenship law and if even one person from his state is uprooted due to the amended legislation, then it will not be implemented.
 Soren, who led the Jharkhand Mukti Morcha-Congress-RJD alliance to a win in the assembly polls, also said that he had not gone through the details of the Citizenship Amendment Act (CAA) and the possible NRC and he would make a "holistic review" of them.

+"I have not gone through the NRC and CAB (now CAA) documents that the government of India wants to implement.
+Citizens are on the roads against these laws.
+We will go through it and if it uproots even one Jharkhandi from his or her home, then it won't be implemented," 44-year-old Soren told PTI in an interview.
+He was on Tuesday formally elected the JMM legislature party leader and will be sworn in on December 29 at 1 pm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)